PandaWhisperer/meteor-yelp-clone/README.md

 ## Font Awesome

 Again, this is pretty simple.
-There's already a number of prebuilt packages available, so all we have to do here is run
+There's already a number of pre-built packages available, so all we have to do here is run

     meteor add fortawesome:fontawesome